gve-sw/gve_devnet_meraki_mv_offline_debugger/README.md

-# Meraki MV Offline Troubleshooter
+# Meraki MV Offline Debugger

 This flask app serves as an automatic troubleshooting and ticketing platform for Meraki MV Cameras **connected to MS Switches**.
 The app primarily listens for Meraki `Camera Offline` Webhook Alerts, executes the MV troubleshooting algorithm, and generates a ServiceNow ticket if the troubleshooting algorithm is unsuccessful in bringing up the MV camera.